PCBTok is Your Remarkable Heavy Copper PCB Fabricator

 Heavy copper circuit boards were traditionally made by etching thick copper-clad laminated board material, which resulted in unacceptably uneven sidewalls and excessive undercutting.
 The process is now combined with etching and plating to produce a high-quality PCB with straight edges and good margins using advanced plating technology.

-If you’re looking for a heavy copper PCB manufacturer, go with one that specializes in heavy copper circuit boards.
-While this may appear to be a difficult task, it can actually save you a significant amount of time and money.
+If you’re looking for a heavy copper PCB manufacturer, choose one specializing in heavy copper circuit boards.
+While this may appear to be a difficult task, it can save you significant time and money.

 Here are a few things to think about before deciding on a manufacturer.
 You should be familiar with their facilities and their capabilities.
-Knowing where they are can have a significant impact on their efficiency and cost-effectiveness.
-Having multiple facilities not only provides you with more options but can also reduce shipping time and costs.
+Knowing where they are can significantly impact their efficiency and cost-effectiveness.
+Having multiple facilities provides you with more options and can reduce shipping time and costs.

-If your PCB will be carrying a high current, for example, the manufacturer’s copper should be thicker.
-This is due to the fact that a PCB made of heavy copper has wider traces and a higher current rating.
+For example, if your PCB is carrying a high current, the manufacturer’s copper should be thicker.
+This is because a PCB made of heavy copper has wider traces and a higher current rating.